turbot/steampipe-plugin-azure/docs/tables/azure_compute_disk_metric_write_ops.md

 # Table: azure_compute_disk_metric_write_ops

 GCP Monitoring Metrics provide data about the performance of your systems.
-The `azure_compute_disk_metric_write_ops` table provides metric statistics at 5 minute intervals for the most recent 1 year.
+The `azure_compute_disk_metric_write_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples